 Extending the right to be forgotten and mobility rights to indirectly acquired data

-The OPC had recommended that they include all personal information held by an organization about the individual, subject to consideration of additional reasons for refusal to delete and a clear right with respect to the de-indexing and/or removal of personal information from search results and other online sources and that the mobility right be expanded to include all personal information about an individual, including derived or inferred information.
+The OPC had recommended inclusion of a clear right with respect to the de-indexing and/or removal of personal information from search results and other online sources and that the mobility right be expanded to include all personal information about an individual, including derived or inferred information.